shayan-taheri/sqlinstaller/README.md

    * 02.10
    * 03.00

-> Once the database is broken down into its separate pieces each in their own source file and into the hierarchy as illustrated, you would then
+> Once the database objets are seperated out such that each has its own source file and placed into the hierarchy as illustrated, you would then
-> check these into source control.
+> check these into source control and add a build step to call the SQL Installer tool to build out the database in conjunction with other source.

-## Script Extensions
+## Script Extensions (default)

 1. PreInstall.sql  - Any prerequisites (e.g. types, defaults, users)
 2. Table.sql